Health Advisory Issued for SIMMONS PARK BEACH Due to High Bacteria Levels

 October 27, 2022

-A health advisory has been issued for Simmons Park beach due to high bacteria levels.
-This should be considered a potential risk to the bathing public and swimming is not recommended.
-Samples taken were above threshold for enterococci bacteria.
+TAMPA, FLA – The Florida Department of Health in Hillsborough County has issued a public health advisory for Simmons Park Beach due to high bacteria levels.
+This should be considered a potential risk to the bathing public, and swimming is not recommended.
+Samples taken, were above the threshold for enterococci bacteria.
 The beach will be re-sampled in a week.